Part III—Cognitive Expertise

 As of 2012, the examination is administered in April and November.
-The fall examination has limited seating and is primarily for those physicians who were unable to take the spring examination and for off-cycle residents who did not complete training in time to take the spring examination.
-Additionally, candidates who are unsuccessful on the spring administration can apply to retake the examination in the fall.
+The fall examination has limited seating compared to the spring.
 There is no limit to the number of times a candidate may take the examination, provided qualifications are met with each reapplication.

 View important dates and deadlines for Certification / Recertification.